-Conservation listings: Global: amber (breeding population decline) Long-term trend: UK: shallow decline England: fluctuating, with no long-term trend Population size: 50,000 pairs in 2005 (APEP13: Freeman et al. 2007a)
+Conservation listings: Global: amber (breeding population decline) Long-term trend: UK, England: shallow decline Papulation size: 50,000 pairs in 2005 (ADED12) Fragmen et al. 2007a)

 As a nocturnal species, Tawny Owl is covered relatively poorly by the BTO's monitoring schemes.
 The pattern shown by CBC/BBS is a relatively stable one, however, in keeping with the longevity, sedentary behaviour, and slow breeding rate of this species.
 There has been a shallow downward trend in the index since the early 1970s.
 Gibbons et al. (1993) found evidence for a contraction of the species' UK range between the first two atlas periods, though these losses are now largely reversed (Balmer et al. 2013a).
 Nevertheless, the downward drift of the UK population index has continued and, accordingly, the species moved from green to being amber listed in the latest review (Eaton et al. 2015).